sciforce/phones-las/README.md

 ### Requirements
 Run `pip install -r requirements.txt` to get the necessary version.

+To load mp3 files you need to have ffmpeg installed.

+- conda: `conda install -c conda-forge ffmpeg`

+- Linux: `apt-get install ffmpeg` or `apt-get install gstreamer1.0-plugins-base gstreamer1.0-plugins-ugly`

+- Mac: `brew install ffmpeg` or `brew install gstreamer`

+For GStreamer also install the Python bindings with `pip install pygobject`.

 To do training on phone targets, you'll need `espeak-ng` installed.

 ### Data Preparing